Skip to main content

 How Do I Get More Honesty From My Customers?

-It’s really easy to hear what we want to hear in sales, particularly when we know that rejection often means the end of an opportunity, but it’s really critical that we hear our customers for what they say and we’re honest with ourselves in what we hear.
+It’s easy to hear what we want to hear in sales, especially when rejection often feels like the end of an opportunity.
+But it’s crucial that you listen to your customers for what they’re actually saying.
+Be honest with yourself about what you hear!
+This is where understanding customer signals becomes so important as an effective Closer.

-The next time a customer says something like, ”Shouldn’t be a problem,” or ”All set,” or “I don’t see why not,” do what I do.
-Double down on the question and make sure that you’re getting a definitive answer before you tell yourself and your boss what just happened, and that was your hack for today.
+The next time a customer says something like, “Shouldn’t be a problem,” “All set,” or “I don’t see why not,” don’t just take it at face value.
+Double down on the question to make sure you’re getting a definitive answer.
+This prevents any miscommunication that could derail your sales process, and ensures that you remain clear-eyed and understand customer signals.

 For more Hacks, check out our YouTube page.